ForgottenGlory/Dungeons-Deviousness/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: New Bug
 assignees: ''

 ---

 **If you are reporting a crash to desktop, please attach your NET Script Framework crash log.
-This can be found in MO2's Overwrite folder.
+This can be found in `[D&DDC Install folder]\mods\Files Generated during playsessions launched with SKSE\NetScriptFramework\Crash`

 If possible, please also attach a copy of your most recent save before the issue occurred.**

 Please check back on your bug request periodically.
 I will ask for more details sometimes and if they are not provided I will eventually close the bug report.

-**D&D Version**
+**D&DDC Version**
 Put the version of the list you are on here.

 **Describe the bug**